West Indies Squadron (United States): Formation

 United States Navy ships had for years operated against piracy and the slave trade in the Caribbean and Gulf of Mexico but it was not until 1822 that a permanent squadron was formed.
 American warships were assigned to anti-piracy operations in the West Indies as early as 1817 but after a September 1821 attack by pirates, in which three American merchant ships were captured, the United States Congress authorized Commodore James Biddle to dispatch a fleet to the Caribbean.
-This force consisted of two frigates, USS Macedonian, and USS Congress, two corvettes, USS Cyane and USS John Adams, two sloops-of-war, USS Hornet and USS Peacock, two brigs, USS Spark and USS Enterprise, the schooners USS Grampus, USS Alligator, USS Shark and USS Porpoise.
-Two gunboats, No. 158 and No. 168 also participated with a total of over 1,500 officers, sailors and marine personnel.
+This force consisted of two frigates, USS Macedonian, and USS Congress, two corvettes, USS Cyane and USS John Adams, two sloops-of-war, USS Hornet and USS Peacock, two brigs, USS Spark and USS Enterprise, and the schooners USS Grampus, USS Alligator, USS Shark and USS Porpoise.
+The Revenue-Marine operated two cutters, USRC Alabama and USRC Louisiana, along with two gunboats, No. 158 and No. 168.
+A total of over 1,500 sailors and marine personnel served in the squadron.
 Before only single-ship operations had been undertaken.
 Over the course of a few decades these vessels continually engaged Spanish, Venezuelan, Cuban and Puerto Rican pirates.
 Many of the actions ended with the sinking or capturing of pirate vessels though often the outlaws escaped to shore.